Avatar Fingerprinting for Authorized Use of Synthetic Talking-Head Videos: Societal Impact

 \section{Societal Impact}

 We acknowledge the societal importance of introducing guardrails when it comes to the use of talking-head generation technology.
 We present this work as a step towards trustworthy use of such technologies.
-Nevertheless, our work could be misconstrued as having solved the problem and inadvertently accelerate the unhindered adoption of talking head technology.
+Nevertheless, our work could be misconstrued as having solved the problem and inadvertently accelerate the unhindered adoption of synthetic talking-head technology.
 We do not advocate for this.
-Instead we emphasize that this is only the first work on this topic and underscore the importance of further research in this area.
-Since our dataset contains human subjects' facial data, we have taken many steps to ensure proper use and governance with steps including: obtaining IRB approval, informed subject consent prior to data capture, removing subject identity information, pre-specifying the subject matter that can be discussed in the videos, allowing subjects the freedom to revoke our access to their provided data at any point in future (and stipulating that interested third parties maintain current contact information with us so we can convey these changes to them).
+Instead, we stress that this is the first work on this topic and underscore the importance of further research.